Sick of paying too much money on your prescriptions? How to get prescriptions cheaper, with or without insurance.

 “Among those currently taking prescription drugs, one-fourth of adults (24 percent) and seniors (23 percent) say it is difficult to afford their prescription drugs including about one in ten (overall and among seniors) saying it is “very difficult.”

-Maybe you don't fall in this group, and you just WANT to know how to get discount medications from drug companies and other sources.
+Maybe you don't fall into this group, and you just WANT to know how to get discount medications from drug companies and other sources.
 Because, to be honest, you'd rather spend the extra money elsewhere.

 I can help with both situations!